 The library should be should be a student's first point of contact for questions about locating books, finding articles on a specific topic, or using electronic resources.
-We have online guides to help you get started with your research, and our Educational Resource Specialist is available to consult with you at every stage of the research process.
-You can schedule an appointment, drop-in, e-mail, or call her with your questions.
-She is also available for customized classroom instruction.
+We have online guides to help you get started with your research, and we are available to consult with you at every stage of the research process.
+You can schedule an appointment, drop-in, e-mail, or call us with your questions.

 Mastering Research and Writing Assignments